September 19, 2025

 If moodboarding feels like you're drowning in inspiration with no way to make sense of it all, Kosmik is your lifeline.

-This isn't just another design tool - it's like having an AI research assistant that actually understands creativity.
+This isn't just another design tool.
+It's like having an AI research assistant that actually understands creativity.
 Instead of dumping images into folders and hoping you'll remember why you saved them, Kosmik automatically organizes everything and suggests new directions you might not have considered.

 Key Features